manyagents.ai

 We send 2 QUERY messages from each controller. $S_1$ sets HOPS_TO_GO to translation of the distance $|S_1 A|$.
 The distances $|S_1 B|, |S_2 A|, |S_2 B|$ correspond to one message each.
 UNION is set to 2 for all messages, because we expect intersection of 2 circles in both A and B.

-Second step of folding the TAIL parameter by delegating control to A and Band targeting C and D
+Second step of folding the TAIL parameter by delegating control to A and B

 The TAIL parameter allows us to recursively unfold the QUERY.
 After localizers in A and B receive the messages, they read the TAIL parameter containing instructions for another QUERY message which leads to points C and D. In the example we set HOPS_TO_GO to target points C and D under an angle.
 Using this technique our QUERY message can navigate known space even though a single localizer posses no information about its own position3.
 Extending this technique to 3-space $S$ we can navigate around $O$, thereby reading sensory information of localizers positioned behind $O$4.